vitar/hwsf/src/300-reference/320-glossary.md

 # Glossary

 The **Human Cooperation System (HCS)** defines a foundational language for describing the dynamics of **cooperative work systems** — how individuals and groups align, commit, and adapt together across levels of stability and change.<br/>
-This glossary supports consistency across HCS Theory, Pyramid, Matrix, and Diagnostic Workflow.
+This glossary supports consistency across HCS Core Model, Pyramid, Matrix, and Diagnostic Workflow.

 ## Core System Terms